JohnyDeve/matrix-inverter-c/README.md

 # Matrix Inverter (C implementation)

-A professional-grade C utility designed to calculate the inverse of a square matrix using **LU Decomposition**.
-The project focuses on reliability, strict resource management, and robust error handling.
+A Console utility in C language designed to calculate the inverse HxW matrix using the **LU decomposition method**.
+The program focuses on reliability, strict error handling, and efficient memory management.

 ## Core Features